 Free Up Time for Customer Support Employees

 With an automated returns program, a customer with a warranty issue doesn’t have to monopolize your employees’ time.
 It can eliminate the need to email or copy and paste the initial request across multiple communication tools and instantly update other relevant departments.
-In addition, detailed return forms no longer have to be transferred from an intake form to internal spreadsheets with less-than-ideal accuracy.
+In addition, detailed RMA forms no longer have to be transferred from an intake form to internal spreadsheets with less-than-ideal accuracy.

 While some retailers may fear that transitioning to an automated warranty program will mean a loss of flexibility and control, those concerns are easily addressed.
 The ability to require images that document defects and identify customers with repeat claims actually makes your warranty claims less prone to fraud.